The who’s who of ancient people

 The Vikings were people who lived in Scandinavia presumably for hundreds of years but it wasn’t until around the year 700 AD that someone figured out how to sail from their homeland to the shores of Britain, starting centuries of raids and making them feared across the known world.
 They left behind traces of their genetics and traditions on the lands they conquered and built a few forts here and there, but normally weren’t interested in settling down on foreign soil, instead preferring to steal as much as possible to make their homeland richer.

-They did at one point conquer most of Britain and if not for a defeat at the Battle of Eddington by King Alfred the great of Wessex in 878 AD, could well have permanently conquered the British Isles.
+They did at one point conquer much of Britain and if not for a defeat at the Battle of Eddington by King Alfred the Great of Wessex in 878 AD, they could well have permanently conquered the British Isles.
 After three centuries of attacking anyone they could sail to, the Vikings found themselves technologically behind many other European civilizations and no longer held the advantage of just having bigger and stronger fighters.
-After the Norman invasion in 1066 the fleets of the British and surrounding nations could stop the smaller viking longboats before they even arrived, and even the fiercest viking warrior is no match for a knight in plate armor.
+After the Norman invasion in 1066, the fleets of the British and surrounding nations could stop the smaller Viking longboats before they even arrived, and even the fiercest Viking warrior was no match for a knight in plate armor.